-Absence from Examinations due to illness should be reported immediately you know you will be unable to sit an examination to the Academic Support Office by telephone (01334 46) 2140 / 2139 if it is not possible to attend in person.
+Absence from Examinations due to illness should be reported IMMEDIATELY you know you will be unable to sit an examination to the Academic Registrar's Office by telephone (01334 46) 2159.
 This should then be followed up by an appropriate Self-Certification for Absence form.